BitcoinDesign/Guide/guide/payments/privacy.md

 **Do's**

-- Show a new unused address when the receive screen is entered if using simple receive mode.
+- Show a new unused address when the receive screen is entered.
 - Make it easy to generate as many addresses as the receiver needs at a time.
 - Before broadcasting a transaction, inform senders if an address is already used.